2320 Registered Nurse (Neonatal Care Training Program)

 All qualified applicants will be required to submit verification (proof) of qualifications.
-If your application demonstrates that you meet the minimum qualifications, you will receive an email requesting submission of verification documentation.

 The purpose of the 2320 Registered Nurse, Neonatal Care Training Program is to prepare the new graduate nurse or inexperienced Registered Nurse so that s/he may provide safe and competent nursing care to all patients in the Neonatal Intensive Care Unit (NICU) setting.